At UcWA, everybody counts, and success is obtainable.

 There are many benefits to studying at UcWA

-- Live at home with less travel costs
+- Live at home and spend less on travel and accommodation.

 UcWA Locations